doors secured by Verkada

 “With Verkada, the integration between access control and video security is seamless.
 Door events are automatically synced with security footage, so we are able to close investigations in minutes rather than days.
 The ability to remotely access, share video, unlock doors from the mobile app has also been a huge time-saver.”

-Protecting Data Center Equipment with the SV11 Environmental Sensor
+Protecting Data Center Equipment with the Environmental Sensor

-“We have the SV11 sensors deployed in our data centers to prevent uninterruptible power supply (UPS) failures.
+“We have environmental sensors deployed in our data centers to prevent uninterruptible power supply (UPS) failures.
 Temperature is the main one we monitor for, along with volatile organic compounds; I’m notified via SMS if thresholds fall out of a preset range.”

 “Usability was a huge factor in our decision to go with Verkada.
 Being able to manage building security through a mobile app is much easier than having to VPN into an on-premise system at the lab.”